CAPSLOCK042/AutoRoster/README.md

 James Xiao '25 CXLVII

 ## Setup and Instructions
+1. Clone this repository or download and unzip it as a file.
-1. Create a copy of the ```Roster TEMPLATE.ai``` Adobe Illustrator file and place it in where you would usually house your graphic design files.
+2. Create a copy of the ```Roster TEMPLATE.ai``` Adobe Illustrator file and place it in where you would usually house your graphic design files.
 Do not modify the file.
-2. Copy the Andover Athletics roster link for the roster you want to create.
+3. Copy the Andover Athletics roster link for the roster you want to create.
-3. Open ```roster_scraping_WINDOWS.exe``` or ```roster_scraping_MacOS.exe``` depending on whether you are using the Windows or macOS operating system.
+4. Open ```roster_scraping_WINDOWS.exe``` or ```roster_scraping_MacOS.exe``` depending on whether you are using the Windows or macOS operating system.
 Follow instructions in terminal.
-4. Once the program closes, navigate to your copied roster template Illustrator file.
+5. Once the program closes, navigate to your copied roster template Illustrator file.
 Go to File>>Scripts>>Other Script and click on ```auto_roster_script.jsx```.
-5. After some rearranging and formatting of players and adding graphics, you should be all set!
+6. After some rearranging and formatting of players and adding graphics, you should be all set!

 ## Details
 A Python file (```roster_scraping.py```) is responsible for scraping the Andover Athletics roster webpage using BeautifulSoup.
 This data is then processed and stored to a JSON file.